Curried Couscous Salad

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

-This curried couscous salad with feta, tart dried cranberries, crunchy almonds, and a tangy lemon vinaigrette is super easy and quick to make, packed with flavor, and perfect for lunches or as a dinner side.
+This curried couscous salad with feta, tart dried cranberries, crunchy almonds, and a tangy lemon vinaigrette is super easy and quick to make, packed with flavor, and perfect for summer lunches or as a dinner side.

 You don’t have to worry about over-cooking it at all, as long as you’re adding the correct ratio of boiling water to couscous.
 And the ratio is… 1:1.
 Kinda hard to mess up.